 Re-enrollment shall be denied to any individual 19 years of age or older who has dropped out of school and who could not earn sufficient credits during the normal school year(s) to graduate before his or her 21st birthday.
 Before being denied re-enrollment, the District will offer the individual due process as reuired in cases of expulsion under policy 7:210.
-A person denied re-enrollment will be offered counseling and be directed to alternative educational programs, provided recommendations for alternatives, including adult education programs that lead to graduation or receipt of a GED.
-This section does not apply to students eligible for special education under the Individuals with Disabilities Education Act or accommodation plans under the Section 504 of the Rehabilitation Act.
-Americans with Disabilities Act.
+A person denied re-enrollment will be offered counseling and be directed to alternative educational programs, including adult education programs that lead to graduation or receipt of a GED.
+This section does not apply to students eligible for special education under the Individuals with Disabilities Education Act or accommodation plans under Section 504 of the Rehabilitation Act.